Hamburger Menu

 If there is no nomination for a seat, the board will subsequently consider whether to appoint a suitable person.
 If there is a single valid nomination, that person will subsequently be declared successful.

 If more than one valid nomination is received for a seat, there will be an election.
 TIA will distribute the biographies and voting form via email to the primary contact of all Full Members in that sector.
-Voting will open Thursday 11 August, and close midday, Monday 22 August.
+Voting will open at 10am Friday, 11 August 2023 close at 5pm, Thursday 31 August 2023.

 Who can vote?